Ever since President Donald Trump took office in January, tensions with North Korea have escalated rapidly.

 Aug.
 2: The U.S. military successfully test-launched an ICBM from California, just days after the North Korean test.
 An Air Force statement said the test was not a response to the North Korean action, but show that America's nuclear enterprise is "safe, secure, effective and ready to be able to deter, detect and defend against attacks on the United States and its allies."
 The ICBM was equipped with a test reentry vehicle, which officials said showed it traveled about 4,200 miles to the Kwajalein Atoll in the Marshall Islands.

 Aug.
 5: The U.N.
-Security unanimously approved tough new sanctions against North Korea due to its weapons program.
-The sanctions include a ban on coal and other exports that are worth over $1 billion.
+Security Council unanimously approved tough new sanctions against North Korea due to its weapons program.
+The sanctions included a ban on coal and other exports that are worth over $1 billion.
 Nikki Haley, the U.S. Ambassador to the U.N., called it "the most stringent set of sanctions on any country in a generation."

 Aug.
 10: Trump doubled down on his previous promise of "fire and fury," telling reporters that maybe that statement wasn't "tough enough."
 He later said that he was watching the situation in Guam closely.